SACHI Dental Clinic

 3. Initial Consultation: Understanding Patient Concerns and Preferences

-When your name is called, you will be guided to the examination room.
-The attending dentist and dental hygienist will carefully listen to your concerns.
+When your name is called, we will guide you to the examination room.
+The dentist and dental hygienist in charge will listen carefully to you, so please share any concerns, no matter how small.

 • Medical Questionnaire Review: Based on your completed medical questionnaire, we will confirm details about your current symptoms and medical history.

-• Oral Visual Examination: The dentist will examine your mouth to assess the condition of your teeth and gums.
+• Oral visual examination: Next, the dentist will examine your mouth and check the condition of your teeth and gums.

-• Treatment Plan Proposal: Based on your current oral condition and examination results such as X-rays, we will clearly explain possible treatment methods.
+• Proposed treatment approach: Based on your oral condition and the results of examinations such as X-rays, we will explain the possible treatment options in an easy-to-understand manner.

 Important Aspects of Consultation